KRR-Oxford/DeepOnto/docs/bio-ml.md

       1.0), ...]
     ```

 The `subs_generation_ratio` parameter determines at most how many subsumption mappings can be generated from an equivalence mapping.
 The `delete_used_equiv_tgt_class` determines whether or not to sabotage equivalence mappings used for creating at least one subsumption mappings.
-If setting to `#!python True`, then the target side of an (**used**) equivalence mapping will be marked as deleted from the target ontology.
+If it is set to `#!python True`, then the target side of an (**used**) equivalence mapping will be marked as deleted from the target ontology.
 Then, apply ontology pruning to the list of to-be-deleted target ontology classes which can be accessed as `subs_generator.used_equiv_tgt_class_iris`.

 ### Negative Candidate Mapping Generation